 Mireille Ferrari

-Mireille completed her bachelor’s degree at the University of Durham in the UK and went on to study multimedia at the Rhode Island School of Design in the U.S.
+Mireille has a bachelor's degree from the University of Durham and a master's degree from the University of Sussex in the U.K. She also completed a multimedia post-graduate program at the Rhode Island School of Design in the U.S.

 My Blog Posts